Posts Tagged ‘disk’

 - While working the VMware User Group booth at the Washington, DC Virtualization Forum 2010 I had a user ask me if rules and procedures for alignment on 4k sector disks are different.
 I forgot to research it until just now, so I honestly don’t know (please comment if you do know!).
 Check with your storage vendor if this is an issue for you.

-- Finally, you can’t realign partitions using tools like mbralign or vOptimizer in ESXi -Aaaron Delp explains the problem here: http://blog.aarondelp.com/2010/06/my-1-issue-with-vmware-esxi-today.html.
+- Finally, you can’t realign partitions using tools like mbralign or vOptimizer in ESXi -Aaaron Delp explains the problem here: https://blog.aarondelp.com/2010/06/my-1-issue-with-vmware-esxi-today.html.

 I hope this is helpful for you in understanding the problem of storage alignment and how it can impact your environment.
 Comments or questions are welcomed!